TyAlbao/lol-position-classification/DataCleaning.md

-We then created a new column, "class" and "class_actual", which shows whether or not a champion is a tank/bruiser or a tanku support.
+We then created a new column, "class" and "class_actual", which shows whether or not a champion is a tank/bruiser or a tanky support.
 To determine the class, we filtered for champions with high damage mitigated per minute and amounts of wards placed, and compared it to "class_actual" which is a manually mapped class to compare accuracy.